Clinical-Genomics-Linkoping/gms-artic/README.md

 git checkout ro-implementation
 ```

+Note: *ro* in the branch name comes from words *Region Östergötland*.

 ### Download primer schemes

-The downloading of the primer schemes should be done when they are updated or when running the pipeline for the first time.
+The downloading of the primer schemes should be done in either of the following cases:
+1. when they are updated in the original repository: https://github.com/artic-network/primer-schemes.git

+2. when running the pipeline for the first time.

 Note that this command requires sudo privileges.

+Note also that in either of the previous cases some other configurations elsewhere might be necessary to be updated as well.

 ```bash
 make ladda_ner_primer_schemes
 ```

+Note: same schemes path must be used when running the pipeline.

 ### Update pangolin and pangoLearn to the latest versions